Scott Weinrich: Recent activities

 Weinrich has been touring with the reunited Saint Vitus since 2009.
 It was confirmed that the band would go on to record a new album in early 2011 for a release that year.
 It would have been Saint Vitus's first since 1995's Die Healing and its first release with Weinrich since 1990's V. However, this plan fell through, but the band planned to regroup to make the album sometime in summer 2011 after the band's tour with Helmet and Crowbar.

 Weinrich also formed Premonition 13 with guitarist Jim "Sparky" Karow in 2010.
 Premonition 13 released their first LP in July 2011.

 In a Guitar World interview, Weinrich stated that his signature sound comes from a Gibson Les Paul guitar with DiMarzio Super Distortion Pickups plugged into a Sunn model T amp.
 He also changes the pre and power tubes of his amps with EH and JJ ones because "it's like a fuzz box built into the amp".

 Weinrich released his first solo album via Southern Lord Records under the name Punctuated Equilibrium in 2009.
 From 2010 onwards, his solo material consists exclusively of acoustic material, having released two acoustic albums so far: Adrift in 2010 and Heavy Kingdom (a collaboration with Conny Ochs) in 2012.
 Weinrich toured Europe and North America extensively as a solo artist.
-In 2016, he reformed the Obsessed and released Sacred the following year.
+In 2016, he reformed the Obsessed and released Sacred (2017) and Gilded Sorrow (2024).